Once upon a time, companies had real personalities.

 Apple was still performing well at this point, with the dark days of the mid-90s still several years off, and the company had a sense of humor about itself.

-Apple employee Mark “The Red” Harlan took to his Mac in April 1989 to write Technote 31 in the now-defunct Developer Technical Support collection of documents.
+Apple employee Mark “The Red” Harlan took to his Mac in the spring of 1989 to write Technote 31 in the now-defunct Developer Technical Support collection of documents.
 Harlan wanted to clarify the small animal found on the Page Setup dialog box.
 The title of his entry?
 Simply “The Dogcow.”

-Harlan opened his document explaining what a dogcow is:
+Harlan opened his document by explaining what a dogcow is:

 Dogcows, by their nature, are not all dog, nor are they all cow, but they are a special genetic hybrid.
 They are rarely seen in the wild.
 Since dogcows are two dimensional, they will stand facing a viewer “on edge” to avoid being seen.